lQUBEXl/Gamezoid-Consumer-SSD-Buying-Guide/README.md

 Here is a list which should show the cheapest available 1TB in each category, remember to select correct region.
 (Thank you to SLOWaf) https://pcpartpicker.com/user/SLOWaf/saved/b6KDZL

+If you have more questions or want to contribute to gamezoid, our discord server is here https://discord.gg/CvKjxyGaph

 ## Budget NVME drives EXPECTED PRICE:[$45-55 500GB] [$90-100 1TB] [$180-200 2TB]

 ### For -->gamers<-- acceptable for budget workstation/productivity applications.